rmartone/missionlog/README.md

 # missionlog
-lightweight granular logging for both node and browser
+lightweight granular logging for node and browser

 ## Install
 ```shell